brianwei15/pennairchallenge/README.md

 Task 3: run the command: python detect_shapes_video.py --preview or just run detect_shapes_video.py if you dont want a preview while it is running.

+Clarification: Task 2 and Task 3 are run on the same algorithm.
+They just have slightly different constants, so for ease of testing, I have made two different files.

 Task 1 Approach:
 I used detect_shapes.py to solve this task.